 RSA conducted a School Climate survey for students in grades 4th thru 8th to assess how students feel about their school and how students are getting along with one another and their teachers.
 The survey was anonymous.
 96% of student respondents agreed or strongly agreed that overall they feel safe at school.
-Parents were also given the opportunity to complete an annual survey to provide feedback on school programs, academics, communication and school safety.
-RSA used the data collected to improve our Positive School Climate and Behavior Management programs and meet LCAP requirements.
+Parents also given the opportunity to complete an annual survey to provide feedback on school programs, academics, communication and school safety.
+RSA used the data collected to improve our Positive School Climate and Behavior Management programs.